 - Let your child know they can stop the massage at anytime if they feel uncomfortable or don’t want to be touched in a particular way.

 - Parents can remain in a massage session with their child, though an older child might prefer to be alone.
 Ask what suits them.

-- Follow the lead of the patient.
-Any signs that they don't want to be massaged must be respected.
+- Follow the lead of the person having the massage.
+Any signs that they don’t want to be massaged must be respected.
 Sometimes they may just want company rather than a massage.

 - Allow the person to do what she or he can do for themselves.

 - Teach the family or friends how to provide a gentle foot or hand massage.

 This information was last reviewed in September 2014

 This information has been reviewed by: Kate Butler, Supervising Oncology Massage Therapist, Olivia Newton John Cancer and Wellness Centre, Austin Hospital, VIC; Dragana Ceprnja, Health Professional Educator, Westmead Hospital, NSW; Erinna Ford, Consumer; Jane Hutchens, Naturopath and Registered Nurse, NSW; Katherine Maka, Senior Musculoskeletal Physiotherapist, Westmead Hospital, NSW; Jim Olds, Vice President of Australian Natural Therapists Association, QLD; Helpline Operators, Cancer Council Queensland and Cancer Council SA.View our editoral policy